harv99y/ServUP/README.md

 ### Iptables Support

-If you are using `iptables` or `ip6tables` as your firewall, you can use the following command to open the ServUP SSH port:
+If you are using `iptables` as your firewall, you can use the following command to open the ServUP SSH port:

 ```sh
 servup-firewall